 If you are interested in an easy ways to spruce up your space then check out Tempaper.
 It is removable and repositionable wallpaper with a ton of great designs.
 In just seconds you can turn plain white into an art deco space or classic corner.

 You need a clean surface to apply it to and when it is removed it leaves no visible traces to a wall so it is a great option for travel nurses who need a touch of color in your housing in a hurry.

 My name is Jeff Long.
 I’m the Marketing Manager at Medical Solutions, one of the leading travel nursing companies.
 I have never been a nurse and am not a recruiter.
 I have worked at Medical Solutions for four years and think it is a great company that has a lot to offer nurses and allied health professionals interested in a travel career.
 I do post just a small sampling of travel nursing jobs from Medical Solutions, but mostly I write about travel nursing.
 On this site you will not be recruited on this blog (unless you specifically inquire about traveling with Medical Solutions then I will forward your info to a Recruiter).
 I understand that you are reading and/or commenting on this blog purely for informational purposes and I want you to enjoy that experience My job is to help you meet your career goals by sharing information, advice and the benefits of travel nursing with you.

 If you enjoyed this article, subscribe to receive more just like it.

-OR RN Job Details: Houston hospital seeks OR RN.
+L&D RN Job Details: Los Angeles hospital seeks L&D RN.
 Day shift.
 Starts ASAP.
 Excellent location, pay, and benefits, including insurance starting at just $15 per week!
-Excellent facility in exciting
+Enjoy wintering in

 ...
 Read More »